core-wg/resource-directory/draft-ietf-core-resource-directory.md

   gp :=
   : Group Name (mandatory).
 The name of the group to be created or replaced,
-    unique within that domain.
+    unique within that sector.
 The maximum length of this parameter is 63 bytes.

   d :=
-  : Domain (optional).
-The domain to which this group belongs.
+  : Sector (optional).
+The sector to which this group belongs.
 The maximum
     length of this parameter is 63 bytes.
-When this parameter is not present, the RD MAY associate the group with a configured default domain or leave it empty.
+When this parameter is not present, the RD MAY associate the group with a configured default sector or leave it empty.

-  con :=
+  base :=
-  : Context (optional).
+  : Group Base URI (optional).
 This parameter sets the scheme, address and port of the multicast address associated with the group.
-     When con is used, scheme and host are mandatory and port parameter is optional.
+     When base is used, scheme and host are mandatory and port parameter is optional.

 Content-Format: